2 Tracking Google Ads

 Create a Tracking plan

-Before setting up Conversion Tracking, you should determine which actions are valuable for your business and what are the outcomes they’d like your AdWords advertising to drive.
+Before setting up Conversion Tracking, you should determine which actions are valuable for your business and what are the outcomes they’d like your Google Ads advertising to drive.

 For example, if you sells items on your website you are likely to be interested in measuring the number of purchases that your advertising generated.
 Alternatively, other advertisers may be interested in how many leads or newsletter signups they generated.
 While, some advertisers may want to measure how many calls or app downloads their Google Ads advertising provided.